mattermost/mattermost-developer-documentation/site/content/contribute/mobile/developer-setup/_index.md

 sudo gem install cocoapods
 arch -x86_64 pod install
 ```
-4. If you need to use the xCode app (e.g., to build, sign, and transfer the app to an iOS device), be sure to start it in Rosetta mode.
+4. If you need to use the Xcode app (e.g., to build, sign, and transfer the app to an iOS device), be sure to start it in Rosetta mode.

 ### Additional setup for Android